influxdata/telegraf/plugins/processors/topk/README.md

   ## The plugin returns a metric if it's in a group in the top k groups,
   ## ordered by any of the aggregations of the selected fields

   ## This effectively means that more than K metrics may be returned.
-If you
-  ## need to return only the top k metrics regardless of grouping, use the simple_topk setting

   ## Over which fields are the top k are calculated
   # fields = ["value"]